Tech

 7. Machine learning (ML), a form of artificial intelligence (AI), focuses on building analytic models that can autonomously learn.
 ML models are created by training algorithms with large data sets, which progressively refine the algorithm with each iteration.

-Each of these techniques employs its own set of advanced analytical solutions and software tools.
+and software tools.
 For instance, Python is frequently used for machine learning, R for statistical analysis, and SAS for advanced predictive analytics.

 INTechHouse Advanced Data Analytics Cases